-GRADE 9-10-11-12 PREREQUISITE: Art 1
+GRADE 9-10-11-12

 Students will explore painting with watercolor, oil, and acrylic paints.
-Students will develop a mastery to stretching canvas, successfully using a grid, and will also explore abstract art.
+Students will develop a mastery of stretching canvas, successfully using a grid, and will also explore abstract art.
 Students will further develop design elements and principles in their work.